mscarey/AuthoritySpoke/docs/guides/template_strings.rst

-By making the quantitative part of the phrase explicit, you make it possible for AuthoritySpoke to consider quantities when checking whether one Comparison :meth:`~authorityspoke.predicates.Comparison.implies` or :meth:`~authorityspoke.predicates.Comparison.contradicts` another.
+By making the quantitative part of the phrase explicit, you make it possible for AuthoritySpoke to consider quantities when checking whether one Comparison :meth:`~nettlesome.predicates.Comparison.implies` or :meth:`~nettlesome.predicates.Comparison.contradicts` another.

     >>> smaller_drug_comparison = Comparison(
     >>>     "the weight of marijuana that $defendant possessed was",